andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </figure>

 This supportive environment is championed by Mark, who exudes positivity and respect.
-As Alyce said, Mark has a *magnetic spirit*.
-Negativity has no business in a room with Mark Haim.
+Alyce put it best when she observed that Mark has a *magnetic spirit*.
 Even when critique is warranted it's always given with a gentle touch and a piquant smile.
 I ask the other dancers if this is normal from their experience and they relay that while asshole is not the norm, they have worked with plenty of assholes.
+Everyone feels lucky for the opportunity to work with Mark.

-The vibe is fun yet professional.
-We all realize we're here to do a job, we're here to express Mark's creative vision to the best of our ability.
-He affords us plenty of leeway to goof off (which we do in spades) but we also take it upon ourselves to continuously improve.
-Throughout the course of each rehearsal we're constantly talking among ourselves, comparing notes, ironing out steps, perfecting hand positions, trying out facial expressions.
+Throughout rehearsals the vibe is fun yet professional.
+We all realize we're here to do a job, to express Mark's creative vision to the best of our ability.
+He affords us plenty of leeway to goof off (which we do in spades) but we also take it upon ourselves to put in the work and continuously improve.
+During each rehearsal we're constantly talking among ourselves, comparing notes, ironing out steps, perfecting hand positions, trying out facial expressions.
 It's a delightfully collaborative and supportive environment.